PEP 695 – Type Parameter Syntax

 // Generic type alias

-Kotlin uses angle brackets to declare type parameters and for specialization.
-The upper bound of a type is specified using a colon.
+Dart uses angle brackets to declare type parameters and for specialization.
+The upper bound of a type is specified using the extends keyword.
+By default, type parameters are covariant.

-Kotlin supports declaration-site variance where variance of type parameters is explicitly declared using “in” and “out” keywords.
-It also supports use-site variance which limits which methods and members can be used.
+Dart supports declaration-site variance, where variance of type parameters is explicitly declared using in, out and inout keywords.
+It does not support use-site variance.

 // Generic class